Drifter-Supremo/ano-bayan/memory-bank/progress.md

 ## **Current State of the App**

-- **Authentication:** Works with Firebase Google sign-in.
+- **Authentication:** Works with Firebase Google sign-in (styled button).
 Redirect after login is now in place.
 - **Home Page:** Loads and displays playlists from Firebase Storage with thumbnails.
 - **Playlist Page:** Loads and displays all images in a playlist from Firebase Storage.
 - **Logout:** Works and reloads to login screen.
-- **Playlist Drawer:** Slide-out folder selector with shuffle and logout implemented.
+- **Playlist Drawer:** Slide-out folder selector and logout implemented (shuffle toggle removed).
 - **Slideshow UI/UX:** Refactored `Slideshow` component handles preview (fade) and cinematic (fade+zoom, autoplay) modes.
 Browser fullscreen toggle added.
 Controls use SVG icons and auto-hide on inactivity.

 ---